New England Patriots: Post-merger years (1970–2000)

 When the NFL and AFL merged in 1970, the Patriots were placed in the American Football Conference (AFC) East division, where they still play.
-The following year, the Patriots moved to a new stadium in Foxborough, Massachusetts, their home for the next 30 years.
-They announced a new name, the Bay State Patriots, after the state of Massachusetts, but the NFL rejected it; on March 22, 1971, the team said they would change its geographic name to New England.
+The following year, the Patriots moved to a new stadium in Foxborough, Massachusetts, their home for the next 30 years, and changed their name from the Boston Patriots to the Bay State Patriots, after the state of Massachusetts.
+The name was rejected by the NFL and on March 22, 1971, the team officially announced they would change its geographic name to New England.